aabccd021/tiny-cookie-session/README.md

 1. Implement a "Log out other devices" feature.
 2. Allow only one active session at a time.

-The "Log out other devices" feature enables the user to log out the attacker session on the next login.
-Allowing only one active session (the latest logged-in session) is safer since it's done all automatically.
+The "Log out other devices" feature enables the user to log out the attacker's session on the next login.
+Allowing only one active session (the latest logged-in session) is safer since it's done automatically.

 However, none of these approaches prevents the attacker from using the session until the user logs